platformsh/platformsh-docs/src/overview/getting-help.md

 # Getting Help

-If you're facing any issue with Platform.sh, you can submit a support ticket from the Platform.sh Web Interface.
+If you're facing any issue with Platform.sh, you can submit a support ticket from the Platform.sh management console.

 ![Support Ticket](/images/support-ticket-new.png)